Omkar31415/ML_Project/README.md

 # ML_Project
-## It's end to end machine learning model.
+## It's an End to End Machine learning Project.